The process of goal setting

 - Mortgage Paid Out

 - Retirement Fund

 Now make them specific with the amounts they will cost and also make them realistic.
 What returns, interest are you expecting to achieve.
-Use this calculator to determine amounts and of course use realistic estimates.

 - Set milestones within goals

 Setting milestones helps you stay on track.
 Reaching each milestone will encourage you, you’re going in the right direction and your goals are being created.